MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Calculation/instructions.md

 1. `radius`
 2. `diameter`

-Any mixture of lowercase and uppercase letters are acceptable.
+Any combination of lowercase and uppercase letters is acceptable.

 A function will return `-1` if any invalid parameters are used.